coderefinery/manuals/helping-and-teaching.md

 As a helper, we do not expect you to know all our [CodeRefinery training material](https://coderefinery.org/lessons/) but if you have time:

 - If you aren't sure if you can be a helper: you probably can be one!
+- We try to make each exercise self-explanatory, but if you do one thing, scan over the exercises and understand the general point of each of them.
-- Read through the instructor guides for the lessons (ask instructors if you do not know where to find them).
+- Read through the instructor guides for the lessons (there should be a link at the top or sidebar of each lesson).
 - Be ready to introduce yourself in one or two sentences: think about what you would like to convey as helpers to the classroom.
 How did (or does) CodeRefinery help you?